JulietIdoko22/Technical-Writing-Assignment/README.md

     cd Technical-Writing-Assignment

-10. To chech the status of your repository, use this:
+10. To check the status of your repository, use this:
  ### Syntax
         'git status'